roryl23/droneOS/README.md

 This is useful for debugging, where one could use the logs emitted by the base station to troubleshoot using physics simulations, for example.
 An example of this is provided in `examples/simulation_debugging`.

+Log levels are important.
+Here are the differences:

+* Info: application output for human debugging
+* Debug: output for machine processing

+Logs can be filtered with (jq)[https://jqlang.github.io/jq/download]: `./droneOS | jq .`

 #### Raspberry PI GPIO

 * 25 GPIO